spiffe/spire-tutorials/k8s/envoy-x509/README.md

 # Part 1: Update SPIRE Agent to Support SDS

-As we want Envoy to consume certificates via SDS we need to configure SPIRE to provide them by enabling the SDS support on the SPIRE Agent.
-The `spire-agent-configmap.yaml` file in the `k8s/envoy-x509` directory includes a new line to enable SDS support
+As we want Envoy to consume certificates via SDS, we need to configure SPIRE to provide them by enabling SDS support on the SPIRE Agent.
+The `spire-agent-configmap.yaml` file in the `k8s/envoy-x509` directory includes the following line to enable SDS support:

  `enable_sds: true`